Your questions answered

 - Anna Fowler, Lorna Jane Pty Ltd

-- Rebecca Hard, ARJ Group Holdings Pty Ltd
+- Rebecca Hard, ARJ Group Holdings Pty Ltd trading as The Sussan Group

 - Angela Winkle, R.M.
 Williams Pty Ltd

-The foundation members of Seamless are some of Australia’s largest and most iconic and progressive clothing brands and retailers.
+The foundation members of Seamless are some of Australia’s largest and most iconic clothing brands and retailers.
 They are BIG W, Cotton On, David Jones, Lorna Jane, Rip Curl, R.M.
 Williams, the Sussan Group and THE ICONIC.

-More than 60 clothing brands and retailers are members of Seamless, see the full list of members here.
+More than 55 clothing brands and retailers are members of Seamless, see the full list of members here.

 There are currently no plans to pass the levy on to consumers.
-Even if all participants did so, the number of garments placed on the Australian market each year is equivalent to 56 items for every Australian.
-So based on this figure, every Australian would pay just $2.24 in total in one year.
+Even if all participants did so, the number of garments placed on the Australian market each year is equivalent to 55 items for every Australian.
+So based on this figure, every Australian would pay just $2.20 in total in one year.

-If your organisation is a fashion or clothing brand, we encourage you to register your interest to become a member of Seamless here.
+If your organisation is a clothing brand or retailer, we encourage you to register your interest to become a member of Seamless here.

 We'll add you to our mailing list to ensure you receive the latest Seamless news and we’ll also get in touch with you directly with an update on your application.